 Out of time examines experiences of the end-of-life in the contemporary period, and begins with narrative form, specifically the genres of life writing and memoir.
-In the Medical Humanities tradition, narrative has been established as form which can compel people to care more about universal experiences of illness and suffering.
-An emerging Critical Medical Humanities challenges such assumptions, exposing the occlusions and failures of this form, turning to away from linear narrative and memetic realism into poetry and abstraction in cultural forms which offer themselves as modes of holding or conveying experiences of rupture.
+In the Medical Humanities tradition, narrative has been established as a form which can compel people to care more about universal experiences of illness and suffering.
+An emerging Critical Medical Humanities challenges such assumptions, exposing the occlusions and failures of this form, turning away from linear narrative and memetic realism towards poetry and abstraction in cultural forms, modes which offer themselves as modes of holding or conveying experiences of rupture.
 These narratives disrupt and give us critical purchase on a canon of illness narratives that privilege forms of death outside of normative temporality and normative embodiment.
-Indebted to and building upon formulations of fugitivity originating within black studies, this project develops the concept of fugitive care, the ever-shifting offers and practices of care that exceed institutions of science, medicine and policing.
+Indebted to and building upon formulations of fugitivity originating within Black studies, this project develops the concept of fugitive care, the ever-shifting offers and practices of care that exceed institutions of science, medicine and policing.

 Thinking with Elizabeth Freeman’s engagement and challenge to the notion of “chronobiopolitics” the project reflects on how queer theory more broadly offers useful critical tools to explore dying that is conscious of a fraught relation to the linear progression of the life course.
-The first chapter considers the oft unacknowledged debt the “pink” Breast cancer awareness movement owes to the histories and struggles of HIV/AIDS advocacy and activism.
+The first chapter considers the oft unacknowledged debt the “pink” Breast cancer movement owes to the histories and struggles of HIV/AIDS advocacy and activism.
 Reshaping and rewriting the conventions of the woman’s cancer narrative genre, queer women’s cancer narratives seek to redress legacies of silence and forgetting.
-Instead they providing an alternative vision of generationality and (re)productivity legacy, while mapping a different kind of life course with a different kind of end.
+Instead they provide an alternative vision of generationality and (re)productive legacy, while mapping a different kind of life course with a different kind of end.
 Gillian Rose’s Love’s Work and Eve Kosofsky Sedgwick’s A Dialogue on Love are among the texts discussed within this argument.

-Thinking with Édouard Glissant’s notion of ‘opacity’, the project also considers both the sudden deaths and the slow attrition of living while black under the conditions of late capitalism in the US, through readings of a selection of work including texts by Edwidge Danticat and Jesmyn Ward.
+Thinking with Édouard Glissant’s notion of ‘opacity’, the project also considers both the sudden deaths and the slow attrition of living while Black under the conditions of late capitalism in the US, through readings of a selection of work including texts by Edwidge Danticat and Jesmyn Ward.
 The deaths mourned and commemorated here seem to branch off away from dominant narratives of heroism and meaning because of certain stigmas and proximity to abjection.
 These writers struggle to claim legibility for the Black dead and dying across diasporas, whose deaths often follow in the wake of the failure to be seen or “read” at critical moments.

 Waiting, then, is one of healthcare’s central experiences and appears here as various forms of temporal incommensurability: delayed or indefinitely deferred milestones in the life course, a sense of the “stuckness” in the continuity of historical violence, interruptions, breaks, circularity and cancelled futures.
 In its close attention to marginal experiences of time, a key outcome of this project will be to demonstrate that care in these times refers not only to medical treatment or some idealised, positive affect.
 Instead, it aims, through an understanding of untimeliness, to reveal the ways in which care is inventive, improvised and endlessly challenging, taking place in excess of sanctioned clinical and social pathways.
 In the narratives examined, certain strategies emerge for resisting and negotiating these structures of, and pathways through, medical institutions; alternative kinship structures are made, ancestors are invoked, new genealogies are found.
 All exemplify practices of fugitive care that enable mainstream health care services, for better and for worse, to continue to function as they do.